 The linchpin question revolves around the inner personal layers the applicant may wish to disclose and whether he or she explicitly consents to such disclosure.
 This can be difficult to ascertain when a candidate wants to get the job whatever the circumstances and freely answers a range of questions and submits to the video interview, but in such situations, the candidate will probably have to assume consent is given voluntarily.
 In other words, candidates will have to consider whether they really want to work in an organizational culture that will probably strive for complete transparency once the employee is on board, too.

 Non-Verbal Cues and Discrimination

 The consent issue also questions whether a candidate participating in a video interview is aware that software tracks non-verbal signals such as one’s heartbeat, eye movement, and facial expressions.
 This might cause an applicant to unknowingly respond non-verbally to questions that would be inadmissible under labor laws that seek to protect the future employee’s privacy rights.

 Particular care must be taken that the application software is not programmed in a way that it intentionally or unintentionally discriminates against job candidates.
 Critics rightly claim that algorithms are formulated by people and can thus also reflect their potential prejudices.
 In other words, algorithms are opinions embedded in codes and therefore inherently subjective.

-According to the EU-GDPR, every job applicant has the right not to reject a decision based on automated data processing and which has legal effect.
+According to the EU-GDPR, every job applicant has the right not to be rejected by a decision based on automated data processing and which has legal effect.
 Failing to adhere to these protections may then allow an applicant or employee to appeal the decision.
 In Switzerland, GDPR provisions only apply to Swiss companies operating within the EU.
 As part of its ongoing data protection review, Switzerland will largely adopt the current EU data protection standards to comply with and enforce cross-border data exchange requirements.